eduk8s-tests/lab-tkg-aws-installer/README.md

 in the current directory.

 If the installer hasn't been run previously, this will first build the installer image.
+If you had run it previously but had pulled a newer version from the remote repository, you can pass the ``--build`` argument to verify whether a rebuild is required.

 Once the build has completed and the container started, the installer web interface can then be accessed at the URL:

 * http://workshop.127.0.0.1.nip.io:10080